frontend-fun/react-hooks-typescript-tome/docs/1-setup/branching.md

 These three repositories can have a different set of branches and commits, but at any time you could tell them to coordinate with each other and get them back in sync (using `git pull` and `git push`).
 You won't be able to update our `upstream`, but you will frequently make the `origin` match your local repository.

+TODO: Get a picture here

-# Create Your First Branch
+# 📝 Task - Create Your First Branch

 Every time we start a new task, we will have you run the same general set of commands.
 Here are the commands we want you to run right now: